Friday, May 6, 2011

 What do I do if they curl or wrinkle?
 Tar paper is actually asphalt saturated felt paper and will stretch or shrink when the humidity changes drastically.
 To get the shingles to relax and lay flat again use a damp towel and weight, place the damp towel onto the shingles and weight them down for about 30 minutes, then remove the weight and towel and allow to dry.

-Asphalt Shingles by What's Next can be purchased at Jeepers Miniatures.
+Asphalt shingles by Alessio Miniatures can be purchased at Jeepers Dollhouse Miniatures.